 Thought process: If someone took ownership of the copy, we could have a product that is less confusing for the end-users as well as for future feature improvements.
 Since the components are modular and referenceable, it made it even more-so important that descriptions were both helping for anticipating and building a convention.

 Action: I took the initiative to streamline and write the micro-copy for the platform contributors (editor to admins).
-I created a document and collaborated with developers to understand the dependencies and current functionalities.
+I created a document and collaborated with developers to understand (and map) the dependencies and current functionalities.
 I then mapped out over 300 paragraphs fields (each can contain multiple labels, entity references, machine names, helper text, notes).
 As components were built, I would consult and advise on copy.
 I also translated these to French since the product is bilingual.

-Result: My document became a collaborative tool for keeping track of paragraphs, content types, and modules micro-copy.
+Impact: My document became a collaborative tool for keeping track of paragraphs, content types, and modules micro-copy.
 This contribution standardized our labelling and formalized our tool’s terminology.
 Well over 3300 excel data cells were considered for over 99 paragraph types (components).

 A screenshot of the micro-copy document for the new uOttawa Drupal platform.